-The symptoms of being a partner of someone who snores are often made more difficult by
+The symptoms of sleeping with a snoring partner are often made more difficult by

-- Denial from the snorer that they snore, even when presented with the evidence.
+- Denial from the snoring partner that they snore, even when presented with the evidence.

-- Anger from the snorer when their partner tries to move them to stop them snoring.
+- Anger from the snoring partner when their spouse tries to move them to stop them snoring.

-- Unwillingness from the snorer to try anything to reduce their snoring.
+- Unwillingness from the snoring partner to try anything to reduce their snoring noises.